The Culture of Victory Parades - A History of Joy Coloring the Streets

 Origins of Victory Parades - Postwar Recovery and Baseball Joy

 The history of victory parades in Japanese professional baseball traces back to the postwar recovery period.
 In the 1950s, as professional baseball established itself as a national pastime, parades began with championship team players riding in open cars through city streets.
 These early parades were symbols of bright hope for a nation that had endured dark postwar years.
 The Yomiuri Giants' victory parades in particular established their status as social events, filling Ginza's main thoroughfare with massive crowds.
-During the V9 era, Giants parades became annual traditions, with hundreds of thousands of fans lining the routes.
+When the same team won repeatedly, parades lost their novelty, with hundreds of thousands of fans lining the routes.
 Victory parades evolved beyond mere extensions of sporting events, functioning as urban festivals and serving as cultural mechanisms that fostered community unity.

 The Dotonbori Dive - A Unique Festival Created by Hanshin Fans